content-left-bg.png

 Supervisor qualifications

-All adult supervisors must comply with the working with children authority—blue cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
+All adult supervisors must comply with the working with children authority—blue cards procedure.

-At least 1 adult supervisor is required to be:
+At least 1 adult supervisor is either:

 • an adult supervisor, working under the direct supervision of a registered teacher, with current Level 1 Community Coach accreditation from Athletics Australia (for glide or step back technique) or current Level 2 Club Coach accreditation from Athletics Australia (for rotational technique).